CardTD/CardTD/README.md

 # CardTD
-The game was created as a thesis for the examination of OOP for UNIMORE
+The game was created as a thesis for the [exam of OOP](https://github.com/nbicocchi/ooprogramming) for [UNIMORE](https://www.unimore.it/)
 <br>The game is a tower defense with cards.
 Compose your deck and place towers to defend your castle.

 <hr>